 Despite being Australia’s most populous state and home to Australia’s largest city of Sydney with more than five million residents, NSW is relatively sparse when it comes to alternative internet networks.

-- OpalNet also operates with plans from about $80, and this comes on a 50/50Mbps speed tier, with up to 1000/1000 available.
+- OpalNet operates with plans from about $80, and this comes on a 50/50Mbps speed tier, with up to 1000/1000 available.
 All plans come with unlimited data and connection fees are $0 for 12 month contracts, whereas month-to-month plans attract a $200+ setup fee.
 A lower monthly payment is available for those who persist past the initial 12 month contract.

 OpalNet is a relative newcomer, with a subscriber base in the double figures, rather than triple or quadruple.
 The NBN-alternatives market is growing in Sydney, and with over five million residents, it’s about time.